 This seasonal tour (June - October) makes history come alive for your kids!

 Imagine experiencing the 17th century world of the Pilgrims who landed in 1620.
-Historically accurate Plimouth Plantation is a unique living museum where actors portray the actual Pilgrims who settled here and the Wampanoags who helped them survive.
+Historically accurate Plimouth Plantation is a unique living museum where skilled actors and members of the local Wampanoag tribe portray the actual Pilgrims who settled here and the native Patuxent people who helped them survive.

 But that's not all.
-You'll also visit Plymouth Rock and the Mayflower II, and explore the Plymouth waterfront on your own.
+You'll also visit Plymouth Rock, Mayflower II, and other nearby historical sites.

-Find out more about the Plimouth Plantation Tour
+Find out about the day trip to Plimouth Plantation from Boston

 Whale Watching Cruise Tickets